 How can you keep these costs to a minimum?
 Below are suggestions on how you might reduce your college expenses.
 Follow up with colleges or career schools to get additional details.

 - Set a budget and stick to it!
-Check out this budget calculator.
+Check out more information on budgeting here.

 - Research all schools that may meet your academic and financial needs.

 - To find aviation colleges or career schools use our interactive career tool or program search.